Scott Houston

 Contact Download Bio

 Scott Houston is an elected member of the Board of Directors of West Basin Municipal Water District.
-First elected in 2014, Houston represents the Division IV cities of Culver City, El Segundo, Malibu, West Hollywood and a portion of the city of Hawthorne, and unincorporated Los Angeles County areas of Del Aire, Marina del Rey, Topanga and Wiseburn.
-Houston is President of the Board, Chair of West Basin’s Finance and Administration Committee, and Member of its Public Information and Education Committee and Ethics Committee.
-Houston previously served as president in 2019.
+First elected in 2014, Director Houston represents the Division IV cities of Culver City, El Segundo, Malibu, West Hollywood and a portion of Hawthorne, and the unincorporated Los Angeles County communities of Del Aire, Marina del Rey, Topanga, and Wiseburn.
+He is Immediate Past President of the board, Chair of the Finance and Administration Committee, and Member of the Public Information and Education Committee and Ethics Committee.
+Houston has served as board president in 2019 and 2023.

-Houston previously served as an appointee of Supervisor Janice Hahn to the Consumer Affairs Advisory Commission of the County of Los Angeles, as well as the County’s Economic Development Advisory Committee.
-He also served a four-year term on the City of El Segundo’s Public Works Committee and was a host and reporter for El Segundo TV covering local issues and the business community.
+Houston previously served on the Consumer Affairs Advisory Commission of the County of Los Angeles, as well as the County’s Economic Development Advisory Committee as an appointee of Supervisor Janice Hahn.
+Prior to his election to West Basin, Houston served a four-year term on the City of El Segundo’s Public Works Committee and was a host and reporter for El Segundo TV covering local issues and the city’s business community.

 Houston’s professional background includes management experience in communications and manufacturing.
-He holds a bachelor’s degree in Business Administration from Michigan Technological University and studied broadcast journalism at UCLA.
+He holds a bachelor’s degree in Business Administration from Michigan Technological University, studied broadcast journalism at UCLA, and is a graduate of West High School in Torrance, California.

 Print Friendly, PDF & Email